pallets/flask/docs/testing.rst

 will be picked up automatically.
 By using `self.app.get` we can send an HTTP `GET` request to the application with the given path.
 The return value will be a :class:`~flask.Flask.response_class` object.
-We can now use the :attr:`~werkzeug.BaseResponse.data` attribute to inspect the return value (as string) from the application.
+We can now use the :attr:`~werkzeug.wrappers.BaseResponse.data` attribute to inspect the return value (as string) from the application.
 In this case, we ensure that ``'No entries here so far'`` is part of the output.